GaryLeeONE/f1quickstart/main.md

 Very much the GOAT no matter how you look at it.
 He's already got the most pole positions (98) and race wins (95) in F1 history.
 He's tied with Michael Schumacher for the most Driver Championships (7) and very likely to break this record in 2021.
 His one-lap (quali) ability is unrivaled, sometimes seemingly able to "outdrive" what the car is capable of.
 He hardly makes any mistakes in the race and is literally the god in wet conditions.

-Tidbits about Hamilton: He's currently the only Black driver on the grid.
-His personality is a little...... weird, sometimes makes controversial comments off the track.
+He's currently the only Black driver on the F1 grid.

 ### Valtteri Bottas (#77)